Satan Hates You

 Satan Hates You is a 2010 American horror film written and directed by James Felix McKenney.

 Plot

 A homage to end of times Christian horror movies of the 1970s, the story follows the crisis of faith of an unemployed alcoholic and a pregnant, cocaine snorting, pill popping teenager.
-Two demons try to claim their souls while heavenly missionaries try and set the damned heroes on the path of redemption.
+Two demons try to claim their souls, while heavenly missionaries try to set the damned heroes on the path of redemption.